OsaidM/CohortDataStrucuters/README.md

 ## And please keep these points in mind

   - We are here to learn from each others.
-  - **Everyone should be responsible to make this work in the best way**
+  - **Each one of us is responsible to make this work in the best way**

 ---